enriquelara11/Bellabeat/README.md

 ## PREPARE
 ### Data
-Thank you to MÖBIUS for providing this dataset through Kaggle.
+Thank you to MÖBIUS [LINK TO HIS PROFILE] for providing this dataset through Kaggle.

 - The dataset license has been issued to the public domain on the website Kaggle.
-- License: CC0: Public Domain
+- License [LICENSE LINK]: CC0: Public Domain

 ## PROCESS